-- 1. Enrollment is sufficient to allow for financial viability and programmatic integrity. - a.
-Confirmed enrollment (distinguish applications from enrollments) is at or above the minimum number acceptable per the school's contingency budget for lowest possible operating enrollment.
-Note: Any enrollment figures less than 75% of the projected year one ADM is cause for concern. - b.
+Enrollment is sufficient to allow for financial viability and programmatic integrity.
+Confirmed enrollment is at or above the minimum number acceptable per the school's contingency budget for lowest possible 1. operating enrollment.
 If the enrollment is significantly below projections, the charter school must revise its budget accordingly and provide a copy to the Office of Charter Schools.

-2. Required Documentation on file:

-- a.
+The statutory minimum number is 80 students.
+Note: Any enrollment figures less than 75% of the projected year one ADM is cause for concern and possible recommendation not to continue in the RTO process 2 Required Documentation on file:

+(a.)
 Certificate of Liability Insurance (see G.S.
+115C-218.20(a)) with the appropriate lines and coverages, and effective dates in place.
+Please check your Charter Agreement to see which coverage lines and amounts are required.
+The NC SBE must be a named additional insured on the Certificate. (b.)
+Original, signed and notarized charter agreement after the BOD Chair and Superintendent of Public Instruction sign in July.

-115C-218.20(a)) with the appropriate lines and coverages, and effective dates in place. - b.
-Original, signed and notarized charter agreement.
-We do not accept digital signatures. - 3.
-Governing Board is competent and compliant with state and federal law. - a.
-Evidence of regular board meetings and minutes indicating the understanding of key laws (e.g., Open Meetings Law) and use of best practices. - b.
-Online webinars and training?
-Mandated planning training has been completed including assigned governance strengthening exercises (A minimum of 5 governance strengthening exercises are expected to be included in the RTO Progress Report.
-Note that some exercises require multiple products). - c.
+3. Governing Board is competent and compliant with state and federal law.

+(a.)
+Evidence of regular board meetings and minutes indicating the understanding of key laws (e.g., Open Meetings Law) and use of best practices.
+(August - November for RTO1, December - February for RTO 2, March-May for RTO3) (b.)
+Mandated planning training has been completed including assigned governance strengthening exercises.

+(c.)
 The board formally adopts a school calendar representing the academic year that meets the requirements specified in charter school law.
-The calendar will make clear that the school is opting for 185 days or 1,025 hours and provide the calculations for said calendar. - d.
-Bylaws have been formally approved by the local board and OCS has a new clean electronic copy of the document. - e.
-Evaluation tools (with clear metrics) for the school's executive/leader and Board of Directors are in place and a letter of assurance has been provided. - f.
+The calendar will make clear that the school is opting for 185 days or 1.025 hours and provide the calculations for said calendar. (d.)
+Bylaws have been formally approved by the local board and OCS has a new clean electronic copy of the document.
+Bylaws contain conflict of interest policy and the required no indebtedness language required

+(e) Evaluation tools for the school's leader (Principal/Director) and Board of Directors are in place and a letter of assurance or the evaluation tool from the BOD has been provided. (f.)
 Current board member list and contact information.
 BOD member criminal background checks should be submitted each time a new BOD member comes on board.
+(Submit up to date lists for both RTO1 +

-Facility has been acquired and the contract/lease has been signed by both parties.
+4. Facility has been acquired and the contract/lease has been signed by both parties

-- a.
-Renovation or construction is on target for completion: at a minimum two weeks before proposed day one of school. - b.
+(a.)
+Renovation or construction is on target for completion: at a minimum two weeks before proposed day one of school. (b.)
 Facility is safe and suitable to receive students according to local inspection office as demonstrated by a Certificate of Occupancy for Educational Purposes being on file in the Office of Charter Schools.
-If the Certificate of Occupancy is not issued in the same year that the school opens, then the board must also provide a copy of the current year's fire inspection. - c.
-Contingency plan is in place and ready to be executed in case the building is not ready to occupy by the first day of school for ANY REASON...Regardless of the status of the facility, ALL schools are required to provide a valid contingency plan. - d.
-Lease shall contain the required language from G.S.
-115C-218.105(b). - e.
-Ensure ALL local inspections have been completed (fire, health, etc.). - 5.
-Funding is prepared to flow from the State to the school.
+If the Certificate of Occupancy is not issued in the same year that the school opens, then the board must also provide a copy of the current year's fire inspection. (c.)
+Contingency plan is in place and ready to be executed in case the building is not ready to occupy by the first day of school for ANY REASON.
+Regardless of the status of the facility, all schools are required to the proposed school.

+(d) Lease shall contain the required 'no indebtedness' language from G.S.
+115C-218.105(b). (e.)
+Ensure ALL local inspections have been completed (fire, health, etc.).
+Irrespective of whether you will be serving, preparing, storing food on campus, you must have an environmental health inspection done on

+5. Funding is prepared to flow from the State to the school.